Irving Louis Horowitz: Criticism of Marxist trends in sociology

 Horowitz is noted for his 1994 work The Decomposition of Sociology, in which he argued that the discipline is in decline due to overly-ideological theory, a shift away from American sociology and toward European (particularly Marxist) trends which he labelled as "left-wing fascists" and "professional savages", and an apparent lack of relevance to policy making.
 He wrote: "The decomposition of sociology began when this great tradition became subject to ideological thinking, and an inferior tradition surfaced in the wake of totalitarian triumphs."
 Sociologist George Steinmetz challenged Horowitz.
 In a 2005 article in The Michigan Quarterly Review titled "The Cultural Contradictions of Irving Louis Horowitz", he wrote that "historical, cultural and geographic" context remained critical.

 Personal life

-In 1951, he married Ruth Narowlansky, with whom he had two children; they were divorced in 1964.
+In 1951, Horowitz married Ruth Narowlansky, with whom he had two children; they were divorced in 1964.
 He married Danielle Salti in 1964; the couple was divorced in 1978.
 He married Mary Ellen Curtis in 1979.
 He died on March 21, 2012.
 In 1973, Horowitz was one of the signers of the Humanist Manifesto II.